Northern Sea Fan - - - - - - Swiftia pallida

-The Northern Sea Fan, or Swiftia pallida, is a horny coral restricted to north western coasts of the UK.
+The Northern Sea Fan, or Swiftia dubia, is a horny coral restricted in the UK to north western coasts of Scotland.
+Also seen occasionally in the Bay of Biscay and the Mediterranean.
 It is usually about 10cms high but can grow to perhaps twice this.
-It is usually white but can also be grey and mat at times show a touch of pink.
+It is usually white but can also be grey and at times show a touch of pink.
 Usually seen below a depth of 15m, it lives attached to cliffs and boulders where there is a reasonable tidal flow.
 The coral polyps feed on organisms they catch as the water flows through the fan.
+Frequently found amongst cup corals which are evident in this photo.

 Ref: